YA2JA/whoami-django/README.md

 ***

 ## Run on local machine
-  **I recomend to do that in virtual envirenement, [here instructions](#install-and-run-virtualenv)**<br>, [for more info](https://pythontips.com/2013/07/30/what-is-virtualenv/)
+**I recomend to do that in virtual envirenement [here instructions](#install-and-run-virtualenv)**,[for more info](https://pythontips.com/2013/07/30/what-is-virtualenv/) <br>
  Download the project on your machine and open terminal in the project directory Install project dependency:
   ```
   pip insall -r requirements.txt